FX7/kinder/README.md

 All these environment variables can be set `True` or `False` (in .env file, or docker-compose, or docker cli parameter) to enable or disable the corresponding overlay.

-### More details about how to set the filter defaults
+### More details about how to set the filter settings

 Instead of always setting the same filter defaults for each new session, you can define the defaults.